qaecology/blogdown-website/content/authors/Michael Traurig/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Researchers
+- Research Students and Research Assistants
 ---

-Michael is a PhD student at Deakin university with supervisors from Deakin, The University of Melbourne, CSIRO and ACT government.
-Michael works on finding links between changes of ecosystems due to both natural and anthropogenic pressure and how those changes impact human well-being through their changed capacity to provide ecosystem services.
-Michael's skills and interests are centered around data analysis, modelling and spatial analysis.
-Michael is also a research assistant where he works on impacts of plastic debris on coastal environments and is supervising an honours student in this field of research.
+Michael is a PhD student at Deakin University with supervisors from Deakin, The University of Melbourne, CSIRO and ACT government.
+Michael works on finding links between changes in ecosystems due to both natural and anthropogenic pressure and how those changes impact human well-being through their changed capacity to provide ecosystem services.
+Michael's skills and interests are centred around data analysis, modelling and spatial analysis.
+Michael is also a research assistant where he works on the impacts of plastic debris on coastal environments and is supervising an honours student in this field of research.

 #### Supervisors:
-Professor Emily Nichloson (University of Melbourne)
+Professor Emily Nicholson (University of Melbourne)
 Dr Kay Critchell (Deakin University)
 Dr Chloe Sato (ACT government)
 Dr Hui Xiao (CSIRO)
-Insert Bio Here (one paragraph, in 3rd person narrative style)